techidaily/site-phone-solutions/source/_posts/in-2024-prevent-cross-site-tracking-on-xiaomi-redmi-k70e-and-browser-drfone-by-drfone-virtual-android.md

 ![new location on your device](https://images.wondershare.com/drfone/article/2019/09/fake-gps-go-22.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LW6wNx3XAj8?si=VaIuFIIx8MM_RhUR" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Now you had a clear picture of the ‘Fake GPS Location’ app in a detailed manner.
 It is enough if you follow the steps carefully to mark the fake location in no time.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/DEqoiNArwjQ?si=oaL_lgnI-RxY5Qy_" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Conclusion